+To see a bunch of pretty lights and escape the day time sun, head up at night.
+The trail is paved and lit the whole way.
 If you want to take the view up a level and see almost the whole city, from the island to the New Territories, get yourself up to Lion Rock from The Tai Wai MTR station.
 Not only is it as close to the geographical centre of Hong Kong as you can get, but it is also an icon for all Hong Kongers, who are said to have the Lion Rock Spirit.

 Hong Kong on a Budget – Historic Trams

 As a city, Hong Kong loves statues!
-From tiny and quirky statues near temples, tombs and memorials to huge gods and goddess looking over entire districts.
+From tiny and quirky statues near temples, tombs and memorials to huge gods and goddesses looking over entire districts.
 Can you find them all?
 You could start with the world’s tallest outdoor bronze statue of Kwun Yam, Goddess of Mercy.
 At 76m she towers over Tsz Shan Monastery in Tai Po and is twice the height of another famous statue in Hong Kong; the Tian Tin Buddha at Ngong Ping on Lantau Island.

 As the 2 main deities worshipped in the area, Kwun Yam and Buddha feature prominently in monasteries.
 The 10,000 Buddhas Monastery in Sha Tin has areas dedicated to both.
 You can sometimes find shrines to Kwan Yam and Buddha near villages, or even up in the hills on hiking trails.
-Often locals even make their own sculptures and place them in the forest for your viewing pleasure.
+Often locals make their own sculptures and place them in the forest for your viewing pleasure.